Become a Partner

 - Developing communication and interpersonal skills by being the first point of contact for visitors and providing interpretation of the work to a vast international audience.

-- Developing skills and confidence at working in a fast-paced public facing art environment.
+- Developing skills and confidence while working in a fast-paced public facing creative environment.

 Experiencing exhibitions on such a scale and working and living in that environment was a fantastic and life changing experience. – Polly Johnston, 2015 participant, Glasgow School of Art